Prateek043/UnityLabs.ai/README.md

   npm start

 ```
-The API will be accessible at http://localhost:5000
+The API will be accessible at http://localhost:5000 for localhost
+Api is Live At->https://unitylabs-ai.onrender.com/

 ## Database Configuration